poetapp/documentation/rdd/separate-file-uploads.md

 ##### Issuer

 Frost will need to provide an `issuer` property that is a URI which resolves to an issuer. `issuer` will be a data URI until we have Identity Claim functionality.
-The `issuer` data URI will be generated from [frost-api's privateKey](#frost-identity-publicprivate-key) using poet-js's [createIssuerFromPrivateKey](https://github.com/poetapp/poet-js/blob/master/src/util/KeyHelper.ts#L106) function.
+The `issuer` data URI will be generated from [frost-api's private key](#frost-identity-publicprivate-key) using poet-js's [createIssuerFromPrivateKey](https://github.com/poetapp/poet-js/blob/master/src/util/KeyHelper.ts#L106) function.

 > Note: despite the name of the function, no data about the actual private key is leaked in the data URL.
 A public key is generated from it instead.